AndrewTestma/concordia/README.md

 text embedder for the associative memory.
 Any fixed-dimensional embedding works for this.
 Ideally it would be one that works well for sentence similarity or semantic search.

-Concordia now supports Qwen models via DashScope API and DeepSeek models via DeepSeek API.
-See `examples/qwen_tutorial.ipynb` and `examples/deepseek_tutorial.ipynb` for detailed examples on how to use these models with Concordia.

 ## Example usage